redlibrarian/redlibrarian.github.io/_posts/2020-09-13-boycott-strike-factory.markdown

 The issue here really is that both the university and the academics benefit from calling the Scholar's Strike a strike.
-The university because it can appear to be supporting a radical social movement for Equity, Diversity, and Inclusion, and thus b on the right side of history;
+The university because it can appear to be supporting a radical social movement for Equity, Diversity, and Inclusion, and thus be on the right side of history;
 and academics because they get to play at radical labour action without actually risking what striking workers risk.
 This coincidence of interests is, really, the definition of a labour aristocracy.